umbraco/UmbracoDocs/Extending/Packages/UmbPack/index.md

 ![Example key](images/exampleKey.png)

-Once you copy the key you are ready to use it, but first you must set up the UmbPack tool:
+Once you copy the key one more step is needed in order to start using it: you must set up the UmbPack tool.

 ## Installing UmbPack locally